Pulse-Steven/Windows-Ansible/README.md

 # Installing Ansible for the first time:

-We will be clean install of Ansible and Python.
+We will be doing a clean install of Ansible and Python.
 We will be using a bash shell script to save time.

 Steps: